 Indeed, robocars can also park fairly close in a line, using exactly as much space as their length.
 There should be no need for pre-marked parking spaces which are the length of a typical long car.
 Robocars will fit tightly together, and could move on request to close or open gaps.

 They will probably be better parallel parkers than we humans are, and thus be able to deal with a smaller gap between cars.
-They might even be able to turn all their wheels and go in sideways.
+Some might even be able to turn all their wheels and go in sideways.

 Super Valet Parking